pauwei/git-tutorial/README.md

 ## First Commit
 ### On Mac - Opening a Terminal Session
-1. Navigate to the folder where you want to create your repo
+1. Navigate to the folder of the files you want to add in Finder
-2. On the command tab, go to Finder -> Services -> New Terminal at Folder
+>
+2. Select the folder, then click on the settings icon for the folder
->If you do not see this option, you might need to add this option in System Preferences, follow that [here](#add-new-terminal-service)
+> If you do not see this option, you might need to add this option in System Preferences, follow that [here](#add-new-terminal-service)

 ### On Windows - Opening a Terminal Session
 1. Open folder of file you want to add to repo in File Explorer